amis-shokoohi/kapak/README.md

 ```

 ### Password
+Password length:<br>
+- min: 3 characters
-Password length: min: 3 characters, max: 1024 characters<br>
+- max: 1024 characters
-Kapak script uses **Scrypt** key derivation methods.

 After you run the script, it will prompt you to enter password.
 > Make sure to choose a strong password otherwise encryption loses its meaning.

+Kapak script uses **Scrypt** key derivation methods.

 <br>

-##### There is an alternative way to provide the script with a password.
+#### There is an alternative way to provide the script with a password.
 Create a file and name it `password.txt` whithin the `kapak` directory and put your password in it.
 ```sh
 $ cd kapak